jaalto/project--shell-script-performance-and-portability/README.md

     if !
 IsCommand local; then
         # Check if we are in ksh
         if IsCommand typeset; then
-            # Use 'eval' to hide
+            # Use 'eval' to hide it
-            # from other shells so
+            # from other shells.
+            # This ensures that
-            # that defining
+            # defining a function
-            # function with name
+            # with local variables
-            # 'local' does not
+            # does not generate an
-            # generate an error and
+            # error and exit the
-            # exit script.
+            # program.

             eval 'local () { typeset "$@"; }'
         fi
     fi

+    PortableLocal ()
+    {
+        # Portable use of local:
+        # - Declaraton on its own line
+        # - Assignment on its own line

+        local var
+        var="value"
+    }
 ```

 - On macOS, `sh` points to `bash